KagamiDigital/salt-asset-manager/README.md

-# Salt Asset Manager Bot
+# Salt Asset Manager Repository

 ## Introduction

-The asset manager bot is a starter pack for Salt asset managers.
-By setting up this software, you can propose transactions to Salt accounts that you are an authorised signer on.
-The transaction proposal will be picked up by Salt's backend, which will initiate the signing flow.
+The asset manager repository is a starter pack for Salt asset managers.
+By using our software, you can propose transactions to Salt accounts where you are an authorized signer.

 ## Pre-requisites

 ### Technical pre-requisites

-Node.js is a required dependency to be able to install and run the asset manager bot.
+Node.js is a required dependency to be able to install and run the asset manager repository.
 [Install Node.js](https://nodejs.org/en/download/package-manager).

 ### Business pre-requisites

 A completely set up organisation on [testnet.salt.space](https://testnet.salt.space) with a funded account.

+what does it mean for an account to be funded?

+1. the account should have ETH (on Arbitrum Sepolia)
+2. (optional) the account should have

 The bot will need to be set up as a co-signers on a Salt account.
 To do this, it will need access to MetaMask and the Chrome browser.

-## Set up the Asset Manager Bot
+## Set up the Asset Manager Repository

 1. clone the repo to your local machine
 2. npm install